CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 Technical Considerations:
 - This should be flexible enough that different senders, message types, or even topics can implement different key fields.
   - This will be achieved through a new base class which shall own the logic for concatenating strings values in a map.
 Each set of new key fields would implement its own class which owns the logic knowing how to retrieve the necessary FHIR values.
 [See: Example Key Fields Class](#example-key-fields-file-structure)
-  - If deemed necessary, sender specific key field classes could be created and then referenced in the sender settings.
+  - If deemed necessary, sender specific key field classes could be created and then referenced in the sender settings with a new sender field.
 - The ordering of fields within a FHIR Bundle are **not** guaranteed.
 Before converting to a string to be hashed, the [populated key fields](#key-fhir-elements) should be extracted from the bundle and put in a static order (alphabetical etc.).
 - Sender id/name shall be incorporated into the pre-hashed string.
 (Dependent upon sql efficiency investigation noted below).
 - Investigation TODO (_To be removed and appropriate sections updated before merge_): Investigate the time efficiency of the following options: